-In order to facilitate a jurisdiction's best use of the Environmental Cleanup Program, Project X (ECP) funds, Tier 2 applicants may engage in a pre-application process with the Orange County Transportation Authority (OCTA) staff in order to assist jurisdictions in project planning, proposal and cost estimate development, and determination of likely projected competitiveness in the scoring criteria.
-The pre-application timeframe is defined as the time between the initiation of the call for projects (call) and one week prior to the application deadline date.
-Subsequent to the call deadline, applicants will not be able to change the content of their application or scope of the project.
+In order to facilitate a jurisdiction's best use of ECP funds, Tier 2 applicants may engage in a pre-application process with OCTA staff in order to assist jurisdictions in project planning, proposal and cost estimate development, and determination of likely projected competitiveness in the scoring criteria.
+The pre-application timeframe is defined as the time between the initiation of the call for projects and one week prior to the application deadline date.
+Subsequent to the call for projects deadline, applicants will not be able to change the content of their application or scope of the project.